-Graduate Program Director: Dr. Janet Gloeckner
+Graduate Program Director: Dr. Jeremy Akers

-This program is not accepting new students for the 2013-14 academic year.
-Please check with program director for updates.
+This program is not accepting new students for the 2014-15 academic year.
+Check with program director for updates.

 A master of science degree in health sciences may be pursued with a concentration in dietetics.
 The program includes course work in advanced nutrition, topics in foods, professional issues in dietetics, management in dietetics settings, research methods, nutrition and disease, nutrigenomics, and geriatric nutrition.
 In addition to course work, students must plan, conduct and complete a written report on a research project.
 The prerequisite for admission to this program is the Registered Dietitian credential.